Nrezinorn/GL-Tetris/README.md

 ## Linux
 Use your package manager to install the packages we use for windows builds:  Freetype2, SDL, SDL_Mixer.
 Once I have this setup there will be a Makefile for builds.

+## Libraries
+freetype font rendering uses the "hacked" nehe lesson 34 from here [https://users.cs.northwestern.edu/~sco590/fonts_tutorial.html]

 # Bugs
-- `7/30/2022` Freetype Font rendering currently does not work properly.
+-  `7/30/2022` ~~Freetype Font rendering currently does not work properly~~